Material-Blazor/Material.Blazor/articles/DevelopmentEnvironment.md

 Regardless of the trigger, all three artifacts are published.
 The DocFx pages reside locally in the forked repository, the NuGet package is identified as a CI build & published to NuGet packages in the forked repository, and the Website is published into the gh-pages branch of a BlazorMdcWebsite repository with the same owner as the forked BlazorMdc repository.

+NOTE -- An issue exists when publishing the CI package to a forked repository in that the publish appears to work but the packages are not visible.
+For this reason (pending a service request response) the publish of the CI package is temporarily disabled.

 ##### BlazorMdc\BlazorMdc repository

 Regardless of the trigger, the WebSite & DocFx pages are not built.
 On a Push trigger the the BlazorMdc Nuget package identified as a CI build is built and then published to the BlazorMdc repository .
 It is up to a developer to have checked the publishing results of the documentation and website in the forked repository prior to initiating a release workflow.